WoodrowFulmer/CS1530_Exercise2/README.md

-# CS1530 Exercise 3
+# CS1530 Submissions

 Woodrow Fulmer </br>
-Dan Gilmore
+This is where I will submit all my Exercises or other assignments CS 1530 with Laboon